appvirality/appvirality-sdk-android/README.md

-Appvirality Android SDK
+AppVirality Android SDK
 =======================

 <H3>Introduction:</H3>
-Appvirality is a Plug and Play Growth Hacking Toolkit for Mobile Apps.
+AppVirality is a Plug and Play Growth Hacking Toolkit for Mobile Apps.

 It helps to identify and implement the right growth hacks, within seconds.
 No Coding Required.
 We are providing easy to integrate SDK's for Android, iOS(coming soon) and Windows Phone(coming soon) Platforms.